 If you’re working from home, there’s a good chance that you’re feeling lonely and isolated.
 There are many reasons for this, but one is that when you work from home, it can be difficult to connect with others in a meaningful way.
 You may find yourself going days without talking to anyone outside of your family or partner.
 This can lead to feelings of loneliness and depression which beg the question: Should I go back to an office?

 It turns out that there is another option – coworking!
 Coworking spaces provide people who work remotely with the opportunity to come together on a regular basis and network while still being able to maintain their autonomy over where they do their work.
-It provides them with not only social contact but also

 If you’re a freelancer, solopreneur, or small business owner and are looking for a space to set up your office, you may have thought about renting an office.
 However, if you work from home sometimes or just need a change of scenery every now and then, the expense of owning an entire office can be prohibitive.